top of page

 Oral intake of Hericium erinaceus for 12 weeks in healthy older adults not diagnosed with dementia produced improvements in cognitive function scores, particularly in concentration and short-term memory, compared to baseline assessments.
 Saitsu et al., Biomedical Research, 2019.

 A double-blind, randomized, placebo-controlled trial of 41 healthy adults (aged 18–45) found that a single dose of standardized Hericium erinaceus extract produced significantly faster performance on the Stroop task at 60 minutes post-dose compared to baseline.
-The study also evaluated 28-day cumulative effects, finding a trend toward reduced subjective stress.
 Docherty et al., Nutrients, 2023.

-A double-blind randomized placebo-controlled study of healthy younger adults confirmed measurable acute improvements in cognitive performance following a standardized extract of Hericium erinaceus, with effects detectable within a single dosing session across multiple cognitive domains.
+A double-blind randomized placebo-controlled study of healthy younger adults confirmed measurable acute improvements in cognitive performance following a standardized extract of Hericium erinaceus, with effects detectable within a single dosing session.
 Surendran et al., Frontiers in Nutrition, 2025.

 What the evidence does and does not show

 The clinical evidence on lion's mane and memory is more developed than for almost any other functional food in this category.
-Multiple double-blind randomized controlled trials in distinct populations — adults with mild cognitive impairment, healthy older adults, and healthy younger adults — have consistently found measurable cognitive effects.
-The mechanistic case, rooted in well-documented NGF and BDNF stimulation, is solid.
+Multiple double-blind randomized controlled trials in distinct populations have consistently found measurable cognitive effects.
+The mechanistic case, rooted in documented NGF and BDNF stimulation, is solid.

 What the current evidence does not yet show is large-scale, long-term clinical trial data in diverse populations with standardized formulations.
 Most studies have used relatively small sample sizes.
 Formulations vary — some use fruiting body, some use mycelium, some use both — and bioactive compound concentrations are not always reported.
-A 2025 narrative review noted that future research should prioritize standardization of extraction methods and larger trials before lion's mane is integrated into evidence-based clinical practice.
-This is not a dismissal of the existing findings; it is an acknowledgment that a promising body of evidence is still maturing.
+A 2025 narrative review noted that future research should prioritize standardization and larger trials.
+This is an acknowledgment that a promising body of evidence is still maturing.

 Despite promising findings, clinical validation remains limited by small sample sizes, variability in extraction methods, and lack of standardization across studies.
-Future research should prioritize large-scale clinical trials and standardization of bioactive compound levels to facilitate integration into evidence-based medicine.
+Future research should prioritize large-scale clinical trials and standardization of bioactive compound levels.
 Contato and Conte-Junior, Nutrients, 2025.

 What this means for your plate

 The foundational clinical trials used 3 grams of dried lion's mane powder daily.
 One serving of fresh lion's mane — roughly 85 to 100 grams — provides a comparable dose of bioactive compounds in whole-food form.
-You do not need to take a capsule to achieve the dietary pattern the research was built around.
 Regular inclusion of fresh lion's mane two to three times per week places you in a range consistent with the intervention doses across the published trials.

-The practical case for fresh over supplemental is also straightforward: fresh lion's mane delivers hericenones in the fruiting body, the form studied in most clinical trials.
-It arrives with no extraction method to evaluate, no capsule fill to question, and no bioavailability uncertainty introduced by processing.
+Fresh lion's mane delivers hericenones in the fruiting body, the form studied in most clinical trials.
+It arrives with no extraction method to evaluate and no processing uncertainty.
 It is food.
 The research treated it as food.
-That is the most defensible way to consume it.

 Continue exploring the Lion's Mane science

-• What Are the Proven Health Benefits of Lion's Mane Mushroom?
+• What Are the Health Benefits of Lion's Mane Mushroom?

 • How Lion's Mane Stimulates Nerve Growth Factor — and Why That Matters